Saint Paul, Minnesota: Climate

 Saint Paul has a humid continental climate typical of the Upper Midwestern United States.
 Winters are frigid and snowy, while summers are warm to hot and humid.
 On the Köppen climate classification, Saint Paul falls in the hot summer humid continental climate zone (Dfa).
 The city experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog.

 Due to its northerly location and lack of large bodies of water to moderate the air, Saint Paul is sometimes subjected to cold Arctic air masses, especially during late December, January, and February.
 The average annual temperature of 46.5 °F gives the Minneapolis−Saint Paul metropolitan area the coldest annual mean temperature of any major metropolitan area in the continental U.S.

+Saint Paul is expected to be affected by climate change.
+More extreme heat waves are expected, as is increased precipitation in the spring and summer, which could cause river and flash flooding.
+Vector-borne transmission of such diseases as West Nile virus, Lyme disease, and human anaplasmosis may increase due to changes in temperature and precipitation patterns.

 Demographics

 2020 census

 As of the census of 2020, the population was 311,527.
 The population density was 5,994.0 PD/sqmi.
 There were 127,392 housing units at an average density of 2,451.1 /sqmi.
-In terms of race, the city's population was 50.5% White, 19.2% Asian, 16.8% Black or African American, 1.0% Native American, 4.8% from other races, and 7.6% from two or more races.
-Residents of Hispanic or Latino ancestry, of any race, made up 9.7% of the population.
+In terms of race, the city's population was 50.5% White (21.1% German), 19.2% Asian (10.9% Hmong, 2.53% Burmese, 0.85% Vietnamese, 0.69% Chinese, 0.51% Indian), 16.8% Black or African American (1.7% Somali, 1.5% Ethiopian), 1.0% Native American, 4.8% from other races and 7.6% from two or more races.
+Residents of |Hispanic or Latino ancestry, of any race, made up 9.7% of the population (6.58% Mexican, 0.68% Salvadoran).

 The 2020 census of the city included 291 people incarcerated in adult correctional facilities and 5,640 people in student housing.

-According to the American Community Survey estimates for 2016-2020, the median income for a household in the city was $59,717, and the median income for a family was $74,852.
+According to the American Community Survey estimates for 2016–2020, the median income for a household in the city was $59,717, and the median income for a family was $74,852.
 Male full-time workers had a median income of $50,186 versus $45,541 for female workers.
 The per capita income was $32,779.
 About 13.2% of families and 17.9% of the population were below the poverty line, including 27.0% of those under age 18 and 10.1% of those age 65 or over.
 Of the population age 25 and over, 87.6% were high school graduates or higher and 41.3% had a bachelor's degree or higher.